Blue screen of death: Initial non-critical error screens

 Blue screen errors have been around since the first version of Windows in 1985.
-In the Beta Release of Windows 1.0, if it detects a version of DOS that is newer than the OS expects, the boot screen would have the text "Incorrect DOS version" alongside other messages detailing what check failed to pass appended into it before starting normally.
+In one of the beta versions of Windows 1.0, the boot screen would have the text "Incorrect DOS version" alongside other messages detailing what check failed to pass appended into it if it detects a version of DOS that is newer than the OS expects before starting normally.
 This behavior remains in the final version released to retail (version 1.01); however, the remaining text messages were removed during development in the lead up to Windows 1.0's release, displaying mojibake instead.
-However, this is not a screen of death; when the operating system actually crashes, it either freezes or unexpectedly exits to DOS.
-This behavior was retained in Windows 2.0 and Windows 2.1.
+This does not indicate a system crash, however, as when the system actually crashes, it usually results in a freeze or the operating system exiting out to DOS.
+This behavior is also present in Windows 2.0 and Windows 2.1.

 Windows 3.0 uses a text-mode screen for displaying important system messages, usually from digital device drivers in 386 Enhanced Mode or other situations where a program could not run.
 Windows 3.1 changed the color of this screen from black to blue.
-It also displays a blue screen when the user presses the Ctrl+Alt+Delete key combination to bring up a rudimentary task manager, reserved for quitting any unresponsive programs if they are available.
-Like previous versions of Windows before 3.0, Windows 3.x exits to DOS if an error condition is severe enough.
+It also displays a blue screen when the user presses the Ctrl+Alt+Delete key combination to bring up a rudimentary task manager that is reserved for quitting any unresponsive programs if they are available.
+Like previous versions of Windows, Windows 3.x exits to DOS if an error condition is severe enough.